Are vaccines mandatory in France?

 Students should pack ahead of time so that a general inspection of their living quarters can be made just before they leave.
 Each participant is supposed to make his/her own arrangements to leave the Halls of Residence.
 If you should require any help from our staff, please inform us well ahead of time.

-What are the criteria for Assessment and the obtention of credits (ECTS)?
+What are the criteria for assessment and for obtaining credits (ECTS)?